RAbu-Salma/rabu-salma.github.io/index.md

 Twitter: [@Ruba_AbuSalma](https://twitter.com/Ruba_AbuSalma)

 ### Publications
+1. Julia Slupska, Selina Cho, Marissa Begonia, **Ruba Abu-Salma**, Nayanatara Prakash, and Mallika Balakrishnan.
+“They Look at Vulnerability and Use That to Abuse You”: Participatory Threat Modelling with Migrant Domestic Workers.
+In Proc.
+[USENIX Security Symposium](https://www.usenix.org/conference/usenixsecurity22), Boston, MA, USA, 2022.
+(To Appear)

 1. Sean Oesch, **Ruba Abu-Salma**, Oumar Souleymane Diallo, Juliane Kramer, James Simmons, Justin Wu, and Scott Ruoti.
 User Perceptions of Security and Privacy for Group Chat.
 In [ACM Journal of Digital Threats: Research and Practice (DTRAP)](https://dl.acm.org/journal/dtrap), 2022.

 1. Borce Stojkovski, **Ruba Abu-Salma**, Gabriele Lenzini, and Karen Triquet.
 “Unless one does the research, it may seem as just a useless battery-consuming app” – Field Notes on COVID-19 Contact-Tracing Applications.
 In [ACM Journal of Digital Threats: Research and Practice (DTRAP)](https://dl.acm.org/journal/dtrap), 2021.